Google Drive Connector for SSIS

 API Source - Select Endpoint

-10. That's it; we are done.
-In a few clicks we configured the call to Google Drive using ZappySys Google Drive Connector
+10. That's it!
+We are done!
+Just in a few clicks we configured the call to Google Drive using Google Drive Connector.

-Video Tutorial - Write or lookup data to Google Drive using SSIS
+Write data to Google Drive using SSIS (Import data)

 This video covers following and more so watch carefully.
 After watching this video follow the steps described in this article.